Updated April 2026

 Insurer assesses the claim

-The insurer checks that the policy was active, the stand-down period had passed (if applicable) and no exclusions apply.
+The insurer confirms the policy was active, verifies that the waiting period had passed (if applicable) and checks that no exclusions apply.

 4